 Although it’s rare, a small percent of home break-ins occur through second-story windows.
 Illuminating the upper parts of your home can be challenging since lights are best mounted in gutters or under upper-most eaves.

 An alternative is to position narrow-beam spotlights from the ground aimed up at second-story windows and patios.
 Downlights can also achieve this effect if mounted above these areas, as well as be used to cast downlight on first-floor doors and windows.

 Note: some homeowners prefer not to have light cast directly at or into their windows, so an alternative is to make sure the areas between windows are illuminated to prevent attempted break-ins.

 Path lights serve two important purposes.
 Not only do they increase security by brightening up your home, but they also improve safety by illuminating frequently used paths and walkways.
-Path lighting fixtures may also be used for illuminating plants, bushes, tree trunks, and other landscape or architectural elements around your home.
+Additionally, path lighting fixtures are used for illuminating plants, bushes, tree trunks, and other landscape or architectural elements around your home.
 Path light applications include stairs, walkways, decks, flower beds, and around plants and trees.

 Once you’ve selected the light fixtures, pair them with different lighting controls to give you more control over the lighting around your home.
-Light controls include dimmers, motion detectors and time switches.
-Other lighting controls may be available depending on the types of fixtures you install.
+The lighting controls include dimmers, motion detectors, and time switches.
+Other lighting controls may be available depending on the different fixtures you install.

 - Dimmers allow you to manually adjust the level of illumination.
-For example, you can make floodlights or spotlights less bright earlier in the evening when it’s clear that people are home and awake and increase the illumination when you go to bed for extra security.
+For example, you can make floodlights or spotlights less bright earlier in the evening when it’s clear that people are home and awake.
+As well as increase the illumination when you go to bed for extra security.

-- Time switches are designed to turn light fixtures on and off at specific times, ensuring that your home is never targeted simply because you forgot to turn on your landscape lights.
-Just set the time you want your lights to come on and these switches take care of the rest.
+- Time switches are designed to turn light fixtures on and off at specific times.
+This ensures that your home is never targeted simply because you forgot to turn on your landscape lights.
+Just set the time you want your lights to come on, and these switches will take care of the rest.